- Date of Incident

 Protests had been held In Portland on almost a nightly basis since late May in response to police violence and in support of the Black Lives Matter movement following the May 25 death of George Floyd.
 A temporary restraining order in early July barring the Portland police from harming or impeding journalists was expanded to include federal agents later that month.
 The U.S. Press Freedom Tracker is documenting assaults, arrests and other incidents involving journalists covering protests across the country.

 A number of protests in Portland have targeted federal government buildings, and on the evening of Oct.
-17, protesters marched on the ICE building in a demonstration that stretched into the early hours of Oct.
+17, protesters marched on the U.S. Immigration and Customs Enforcement building in South Portland, in a demonstration that stretched into the early hours of Oct.
 18.

-Meanwhile, Bascom was also struck by pepper balls fired by federal agents stationed at the ICE building.
+Bascom told the U.S. Press Freedom Tracker he was struck by pepper balls fired by federal agents stationed at the ICE building.
 Around 2:15 a.m, Bascom posted footage on Twitter of the agents firing pepper balls as they moved.
 His shoes got covered in residue from the munitions as agents fired at him, he told the Tracker.
 Without a gas mask on, he couldn’t see as he retreated.